openstack-archive/fuel-specs/specs/5.1/image-based-os-provisioning.rst

   comparing obtained state with required one.

 Testing is supposed to be implemented according to this document [7]_

+Acceptance criteria

+- Two bare OS images built from scratch using MOS repositories must be available via http on Fuel master node
+- After master node upgrade Cobbler must have one additional distro bootstrap-2 and one additional profile bootstrap-2 which are supposed to provide ramdisk with built-in fuel agent.
+- It must be possible to choose one of two provisioning options "native" and "image based".
+It supposed to be configured using nailgun configuration file settings.yaml.
+By default "native" driver will be used.
+- During image based provisioning fuel agent must make an appropriate partitioning scheme on a node according to the partitioning data, which is supposed to have the same format as it currently has.
+- Once provisioning process is done, cloud-init must perform initial node configuration including at least but not limited to network, ssh, puppet and mcollective.

 Documentation Impact
 ====================